NikolayHranov/BookLibraryControl/README.md

 You can also use the prefixes `isbn: `, `title: `, or `author: ` before your search term to search specifically by ISBN, title, or author.

+#### 📊 Sort

+You can choose on what to sort from the drop down menu and than click the `Sort` button to sort the books.

 ## 📁 Repository
 To run the project:
 1. Clone the repository.